Dragsters and Drag Bikes

 My thanks to stock car and drag racing fan Mike Shonfield for these photos.
 If you recognize a car or have some info, please contact me.

-First, six from the first Drag Fest:
+From the first Drag Fest:

 seventies --- but again I'd be grateful for info or corrections.